U.S. Route 59: Kansas

-U.S. 59 has been rebuilt and rerouted just to the east between Lawrence and Ottawa as a divided highway, as the former road was one of the most dangerous stretches of highway in the state.
+US 59 has been rebuilt and rerouted just to the east between Lawrence and Ottawa as a divided highway, as the former road was one of the most dangerous stretches of highway in the state.
 The project began in mid-2007, and was completed and opened to the public on October 17, 2012.

 Missouri

 In Missouri, US 59 roughly follows the Missouri River in the northwest corner of the state, from its entrance at Winthrop.
-In Saint Joseph, the highway is paired with Interstate 229 through downtown.
-US 59 departs from I-229 as Saint Joseph Avenue, joining with U.S. Route 71 at Interstate 29.
+In St. Joseph, the highway is paired with I-229 through downtown.
+US 59 departs from I-229 as Saint Joseph Avenue, joining with US 71 at I-29.
 The two highways then separate in Savannah.
-US 59 then follows Interstate 29 very closely until turning northward at Craig.
+US 59 then follows I-29 very closely until turning northward at Craig.
 It exits the state 10 mi north of Tarkio.
 This section of US 59 is immortalized in the Brewer and Shipley song "Tarkio Road".

 Iowa

 In Iowa, US 59 is a main north–south artery in the western part of the state.
-It enters Iowa south of Shenandoah and joins Interstate 80 at Avoca.
+It enters Iowa south of Shenandoah and joins I-80 at Avoca.
 It passes through the county seats of Harlan, Denison, Cherokee, and Primghar.
 Except for small stretches of expressway near Avoca, Denison, and Holstein, the entire length of US 59 in Iowa is an undivided two-lane road.
 US 59 exits the state near Hawkeye Point, the highest point in the state of Iowa.

 Minnesota

 US 59 enters Minnesota south of Worthington, just 1 mi east of Bigelow.
 It passes through rural western Minnesota for its entire length in the state.
 Some cities along the way include Slayton, Marshall, Clarkfield, Montevideo, and Morris.
-US 59 overlaps Interstate 94/U.S. Highway 52 in the Fergus Falls area.
-North of Fergus Falls, US 59 passes through Pelican Rapids, Detroit Lakes, and Thief River Falls before ending at the Lancaster–Tolstoi border crossing on the Canada–US border.
-US-59 runs for about 425 mi through Minnesota.
+US 59 overlaps I-94/US 52 in the Fergus Falls area.
+North of Fergus Falls, US 59 passes through Pelican Rapids, Detroit Lakes, and Thief River Falls before ending at the Lancaster–Tolstoi border crossing on the Canadian border.
+US 59 runs for about 425 mi through Minnesota.

 The Minnesota section of US 59 is legally defined as all or part of Routes 265, 16, 17, 88, 66, 144, 3, 30, and 174 in Minnesota Statutes §§ 161.115(19), (75), and (196) and 161.114(2).

 History

 In 1934, a coalition of government officials from Missouri, Iowa, and Minnesota agreed to sign the current US 59 as Highway 73 in an attempt to extend US 73 north from Atchison, Kansas.
-However, AASHO approved the route as US 59, instead.
+However, the American Association of State Highway Officials (AASHO) approved the route as US 59, instead.

 The part in Missouri was defined in 1922 as Route 52 from Kansas to St. Joseph, Route 1 from St. Joseph to Tarkio, and Route 61 from Tarkio to Iowa.
 Route 61 became Route 9 in 1926, and Route 52 became part of Route 4 in 1927, and this portion became Route 18 in 1932, before being removed in favor of US 59 in the 1930s.